State funerals in the United States: Douglas MacArthur

 A state funeral was held for General of the Army Douglas MacArthur in 1964.
 President John F. Kennedy had authorized a state funeral for MacArthur and President Lyndon B. Johnson confirmed Kennedy's directive.
 Funeral plans drawn up in 1958 called for seven days rather than four days of ceremonial events.
 When MacArthur died on April 5, 1964, at Walter Reed Army Hospital, his remains were transported to New York City, where he lay in repose at the Seventh Regiment Armory.
 Mounted city police from the New York City Police Department, soldiers from the First Army, and cadets from the United States Military Academy participated in the funeral procession on Park Avenue, 66th Street, 57th Street, Fifth Avenue, Broadway and Seventh Avenue en route to Pennsylvania Station.
 A funeral train transported MacArthur's remains from New York to Washington Union Station in Washington, D.C.
 A funeral procession on both Pennsylvania and Constitution Avenues using a horse-drawn caisson took the General's remains to the Capitol for lying in state.
 Over the course of two days, April 8–9, over 150,000 people filed past MacArthur's casket in the Capitol rotunda.
 A third funeral procession occurred on Constitution Avenue that included a flyover of fifty Air Force planes over the column in salute as the horse-drawn caisson neared the site of the casket transfer to a hearse.
 MacArthur's remains were then transported to Washington National Airport and flown to Naval Station Norfolk on a Lockheed C-130 Hercules.
 A fourth funeral procession occurred in the streets of Norfolk, stopping at the MacArthur Memorial where lying in repose occurred in the rotunda from April 9–11.
 After a religious service was held at St. Paul's Episcopal Church on April 11 in Norfolk for an invited 400 guests, a fifth and final horse-drawn procession back to the MacArthur Memorial occurred.
 A three-volley salute, the folding of the flag, and a 19-gun salute accorded to a five-star rank of general, which MacArthur possessed, was fired before burial in a crypt.

 Neil Armstrong

 On August 25, 2012, Apollo 11 astronaut Neil Armstrong, the first person to walk on the Moon, died after complications from coronary artery bypass surgery.
 Congressman Bill Johnson from Armstrong's home state of Ohio, led calls for President Barack Obama to authorize a state funeral in Washington, D.C.
 Throughout his lifetime, Armstrong shunned publicity and rarely gave interviews.
 Mindful that Armstrong would have objected to a state funeral, his family opted to have a private funeral in Cincinnati.
 His remains were scattered in the Atlantic Ocean during a burial-at-sea ceremony on September 14, 2012, aboard the USS Philippine Sea.

 Ruth Bader Ginsburg

 The most recent non-presidential state funeral was held for U.S. Supreme Court associate justice Ruth Bader Ginsburg, who died on September 18, 2020.
-She was the first woman and first Jew to be accorded this honor.
+She was the first woman and first Jewish person to be accorded this honor.